aicragellebasi/iamsocial/readme.txt

 = 1.0.8 =
 * Metas at the bottom of the articles cleared.
 Issue with BBPress login.

+= 1.0.9 =
+* Wrapped Read More into translation function.
+* Changed the format of the Date to F j, Y.

 == Upgrade Notice ==